jwjimmy/withdrawal-log/README.md

 Intro
 -----
-YouTube has made it too easy for me to enter the unending spiral of watching videos. [cold-turkey](https://github.com/JimmyFW/cold-turkey) is a Chrome extension that alters my YouTube interface to help me change my behavior.
-It also tracks my behavior so I can get feedback on my habits.
+YouTube has made it too easy for me to enter the unending spiral of video-watching.
+I'm running an experiment to change my browsing behavior.
+I built a Chrome extension called [cold-turkey](https://github.com/JimmyFW/cold-turkey) to alter my YouTube interface and challenge me to record my reasons for using the app.

 withdrawal-log
 -----
 This Django app serves as the backend to cold-turkey.
-It stores YouTube visits and reasons for visiting.
+It stores my YouTube visits and reasons for visiting.